Chicago Referencing (17th ed.)

 Chicago Referencing - 17th edition

-Unitec specifies that Chicago 17th ed. be used.
+Unitec specifies that Chicago 17th ed. full note style be used - not author-date style

 If you are using 16th ed. for your research please discuss this with your lecturer or supervisor.
 Academic staff will provide guidance on what is required.